Treatment for Anxiety in Dubai

 Can anxiety be cured?

 Anxiety disorders can be effectively treated with appropriate treatment.
-The majority of anxiety disorders can be cured without the necessity of further treatment, mosty by using a combined treatment: psychotherapy and medication.
-In some cases, a low dosage of medication might be used as a prophylaxis providing protection from relapse.
-By a very small percentage of patients the intensity and frequency of anxiety can be significantly reduced, however a continues anxiety treatment will be indicated.
+The majority of anxiety disorders can be cured without the necessity of further treatment, most often by using a combined treatment: psychotherapy and medication.
+In some cases, a low dosage of medication might be used as a prophylaxis, providing protection from relapse.
+By a very small percentage of patients, the intensity and frequency of anxiety can be significantly reduced; however, continued anxiety treatment will be indicated.

 I feel anxious without any reason.
 What to do?